Solution to the Fokker-Planck equation for slowly driven Brownian motion: Emergent geometry and a formula for the corresponding thermodynamic metric

 A fundamental problem in stochastic thermodynamics is to understand how small systems do useful work while operating out of equilibrium.
 A natural framing of this problem is in terms of a notion of optimality out of equilibrium, whereby a system is considered optimal if it minimizes irreversible heat loss to the reservoir on average.
 Optimal driving protocols can therefore be computed by minimizing the average dissipation over protocols.
 In general, however, this is a nontrivial optimization problem to solve \cite{seifert2007}.

 The introduction of the thermodynamic metric framework \cite{crooks2007,sivak2012} simplified the problem for a restricted class of systems by recasting it in a geometric picture in which the average dissipation is proportional to a measure of length in the space of control parameters of the system.
 The ``length" is defined by a Riemannian metric on this space.
 An optimal protocol between two points in control space is then given by the minimum of this length, which is generally easier to compute than solutions to the original optimization problem.
+This framework is a generalization to mesoscale, out-of-equilibrium systems of geometrical approaches originally developed for macroscale, endoreversible systems \cite{ weinhold1975metric, ruppeiner1979, burbea1982entropy, salamon1983thermodynamic, salamon1984relation, schlogl1985thermodynamic, brody1995}.

-Since its introduction, the thermodynamic metric framework has found success in predicting optimal protocols for a number of systems both analytically and numerically \cite{zulkowski2012-geometry-thermodynamic-control,zulkowski2015-optcontrol-overdamped,rotskoff2015-optcontrol,sivak2016,rotskoff2017-geometry-optcontrol-nanomagnet}, and in illuminating their general characteristics, opening up a window onto the physics of small machines that operate out of equilibrium.
+Since its introduction, the thermodynamic metric framework has found success in predicting optimal protocols for a number of systems, both analytically and numerically \cite{zulkowski2012-geometry-thermodynamic-control, zulkowski2015-optcontrol-overdamped, rotskoff2015-optcontrol, sivak2016, rotskoff2017-geometry-optcontrol-nanomagnet}, and in illuminating their general characteristics, opening up a window onto the physics of small machines that operate out of equilibrium.

 The concept of a thermodynamic geometry at mesoscopic length scales emerges independently from various different assumptions about the dynamics of the stochastic system.
 All these approximations have in common a notion of closeness to equilibrium.
 In the original work, the approximations were linear response plus slow driving~\cite{sivak2012}.
 Subsequent work derived a thermodynamic metric under approximations of derivative truncation~\cite{zulkowski2012-geometry-thermodynamic-control}, and timescale separation~\cite{rotskoff2017-geometry-optcontrol-nanomagnet}.
 Slow driving was also assumed in order to extend the thermodynamic metric framework to driven discrete-time systems \cite{mandal2016}.